petterhoel/blog/src/content/blog/import-your-angular-scss-files-in-storybook.md

 ---
 title: Import Your Angular Scss Files in Storybook
-date: 2021-08-25
+published: 2021-08-25
 description: How to deal with styles from global/external *.scss files when working with storybook
 author: Petter
 ---